Peripatric speciation: Hawaiian archipelago

 Drosophila species on the Hawaiian archipelago have helped researchers understand speciation processes in great detail.
 It is well established that Drosophila has undergone an adaptive radiation into hundreds of endemic species on the Hawaiian island chain; originating from a single common ancestor (supported from molecular analysis).
 Studies consistently find that colonization of each island occurred from older to younger islands, and in Drosophila, speciating peripatrically at least fifty percent of the time.
 In conjunction with Drosophila, Hawaiian lobeliads (Cyanea) have also undergone an adaptive radiation, with upwards of twenty-seven percent of extant species arising after new island colonization—exemplifying peripatric speciation—once again, occurring in the old-to-young island direction.

 Other endemic species in Hawaii also provide evidence of peripatric speciation such as the endemic flightless crickets (Laupala).
 It has been estimated that, "17 species out of 36 well-studied cases of [Laupala] speciation were peripatric".
 Plant species in genera's such as Dubautia, Wilkesia, and Argyroxiphium have also radiated along the archipelago.
-Other animals besides insects show this same pattern such as the Hawaiian amber snail (Succinea caduca), and ‘Elepaio flycatchers.
+Other animals besides insects show this same pattern such as the Hawaiian amber snail (Succinea caduca), and ʻElepaio flycatchers.

 Tetragnatha spiders have also speciated peripatrically on the Hawaiian islands, Numerous arthropods have been documented existing in patterns consistent with the geologic evolution of the island chain, in such that, phylogenetic reconstructions find younger species inhabiting the geologically younger islands and older species inhabiting the older islands (or in some cases, ancestors date back to when islands currently below sea level were exposed).
 Spiders such as those from the genus Orsonwelles exhibit patterns compatible with the old-to-young geology.
 Other endemic genera such as Argyrodes have been shown to have speciated along the island chain.
 Pagiopalus, Pedinopistha, and part of the family Thomisidae have adaptively radiated along the island chain, as well as the wolf spider family, Lycosidae.

 A host of other Hawaiian endemic arthropod species and genera have had their speciation and phylogeographical patterns studied: the Drosophila grimshawi species complex, damselflies (Megalagrion xanthomelas and Megalagrion pacificum), Doryonychus raptor, Littorophiloscia hawaiiensis, Anax strenuus, Nesogonia blackburni, Theridion grallator, Vanessa tameamea, Hyalopeplus pellucidus, Coleotichus blackburniae, Labula, Hawaiioscia, Banza (in the family Tettigoniidae), Caconemobius, Eupethicea, Ptycta, Megalagrion, Prognathogryllus, Nesosydne, Cephalops, Trupanea, and the tribe Platynini—all suggesting repeated radiations among the islands.